 |Compatibility:||Aggressive fish of a similar size|

 Jack Dempsey fish need an 80-gallon tank or bigger to thrive.
 If you plan to keep one Jack Dempsey, a 55-gallon tank will do.
 Not only are they large, but they are also territorial.
 They need lots of space to prevent conflict with other fish.

-Jack Dempsey fish live tropical climates and favors water with a pH of 6-7.
+Jack Dempsey fish live in tropical climates and favor water with a pH of 6-7.
 Water hardness of 9–20 dGH and a temperature range of 22–30 °C (72–86 °F) is best.
 Use a heater to keep the water temperature stable.

 Jack Dempseys are tropical freshwater fish that live in slow-moving and murky freshwater.
 The water in their natural habitat is warm and a bit acidic, with low visibility.
 The bottom of the water is usually sandy or muddy with rocks and plants.

 To replicate their natural environment in an aquarium, choose a sandy substrate, and add some caves so that the Jack Dempsey fish can create mini territories.